CezarTulceanu/Deepfake-classification-project/README.md

     ```

 3.  **Download the Data:**
-    - The data for this project is from the [INSERT KAGGLE COMPETITION LINK HERE] competition.
+    - The data for this project is from the [Unibuc Deepfake Classification Competition](https://www.kaggle.com/competitions/deepfake-classification-unibuc).
     - Download the data manually and place the contents (`train/`, `test/`, `validation/`, `.csv` files) inside a `deepfake_data/` directory at the root of this project.

 4.  **Launch Jupyter and Run the Notebook:**